What Is Firmware? The Software That Controls Your Electronics

 Firmware is commonly stored in particular types of memory called flash ROMs.

-ROM stands for read-only memory, which only needs to be written once, usually by the manufacturer of the hardware we use.
+ROM stands for read-only memory, which only needs to be written once, usually by our hardware manufacturer.

-A ROM is required for any electronic device because it has to store data continuously, even when the device is turned off or in the event of a power failure.
+A ROM is required for any electronic device because it stores data continuously, even when the device is turned off or in the event of a power failure.

-You cannot produce a hardware device that forgets its Firmware because it would stop working after removing the power.
+You cannot produce a hardware device that forgets its Firmware because it would stop working after the power is removed.

 But again, flash ROM is designed to be rewritten because although the hardware manufacturer initially wrote it, it can be rewritten later.
 Of course, you can add new Firmware to the hardware device.